inBeat/inbeat-website/content/top-influencers/tiktok/fashion/brazil/_index.md

 ---
-title: Top 10 Fashion TikTok Influencers In Brazil In 2022
+title: Top 10 Fashion TikTok Influencers In Brazil In 2023
 description: >-
-  Find top fashion TikTok influencers in Brazil in 2022.
-Most popular hashtags: #fyp #foryou #foryoupage #fy.
+  Find top fashion TikTok influencers in Brazil in 2023.
+Most popular hashtags: #fyp #fashion #fy #foryou.
 platform: TikTok
-hits: 152
+hits: 156
-text_top: See the most popular TikTok accounts on inBeat.
+text_top: Discover the top-rated TikTok accounts on inBeat.
-text_bottom: Our search engine has 152 TikTok influencers like this in Brazil for you to collaborate.
+text_bottom: Our platform has 156 TikTok influencers like this in Brazil for you to connect with.
 profiles:
   - username: "lanaacessoriosmanuais"
     fullname: >-